 Is there anything more deadly that the human tongue?
 Nothing sets off a war of words quicker than a person who hurls insults.
 Verbal abuse, assault, murder, low self esteem, suicide, adultery, and divorce have something in common – vicious words that fatally pierce the heart of another.
+It may be horrendous language towards Alice Rose with her pussy out live on webcam, which is entirely unwarranted, or awful words towards someone more close and intimate.
 There might be no more an important lesson to learn than this one.
 May we all do better at controlling our mouths.

 - A Fool Can’t Control His Temper (14:17; 19:3-4; 19:19; 21:7;25:28; 29:11)

 This could easily go hand in hand with #3 but it still deserves its own rank in the list.
 Though hardly a theologian, it’s difficult to contend with Robert Frost when he said, “Education is the ability to listen to almost anything without losing your temper or self-confidence.”If education of oneself is some indication of learning to control emotions, this perfectly illustrates the fool’s ignorance and insecurity.
 When tensions rise and emotions boil over, the fool would do well to heed the advice of Martin Lloyd-Jones’ to preachers when he says, “Nothing is more important than that a man should get to know himself.
 I include that he should get to know himself physically as well as temperamentally and in other respects.”
 Slow down, learn what triggers you and why, then get help and educate yourself on how to handle emotions in a way that honors God.